Course - On Display: Process and Production - BK1166

 - students have practical skills, such as project administration and writing for exhibition announcements and preparing materials for press usage.

-- students can analyze the meaning installing and organising has for artistic practice.
+- students can analyze the meanings installing and organizing has for artistic practice.

-- the students know how exhibitions are installed today
+- the students have knowledge of how exhibitions are installed today.

 Learning methods and activities